-Each instructor is required to drop all students who fail to attend the first meeting of a class if they have not made prior arrangements with that instructor, and may drop students who arrive late at the first meeting of a class or who fail to attend the second meeting if they have not made prior arrangements with that instructor.
+Each instructor is required to drop students who fail to attend the first meeting of a class (unless the student has made prior arrangements with that instructor) and may drop students who arrive late at the first meeting of a class or who fail to attend the second meeting if they have not made prior arrangements with that instructor.

 Each instructor is required to drop all students who become nonparticipants by the census date.
-(Contact the Registration Office.)
 After the census date and before the final drop deadline for the class, each instructor has the option of dropping students who, in his or her judgment, become inactive in class.